16 - 19

 Simulation

-At the conclusion of the program, candidates will participate in an intensive simulation where they will utilize their new expertise and confront tactical and political questions that arise with the use of force.
+At the conclusion of the program, candidates will participate in an intensive simulation where they will utilize their new expertise to grapple with the practical challenges of democratic governance, applying Tocqueville’s insights on equality, civic life, and political institutions to navigate complex policy dilemmas in a modern democratic society.

 Capstone Project